Guibi1/InfoToit_HackQC-2024/algorithms/README.md

 - Check that the CSV file is properly formatted, with `LAT` and `LONG` columns.
 - If errors occur, verify that all required Python packages are installed.

-For further assistance, consult the documentation for pandas, h3, numpy, or reach out to the community forums.